-Section 29(1)(b)(i)(ii) of the Municipal Systems Act, Act 32 of 2000 requires that the local community be consulted on its development needs and priorities and participate in the drafting of the IDP.
+Section 29(1)(b)(i)(ii) of the Municipal Systems Act No. 32 of 2000 requires that the local community be consulted on its development needs and priorities and participate in the drafting of the Integrated Development Plan (IDP).
 Similarly it also requires that other role players be identified and consulted as part of the drafting process.

 The extensive public engagement process to receive inputs, which started on 1 September 2016 and continued until 10 October 2016, involved the use of different communication mediums, including newspapers, social media, an electronic survey and various meetings.
-This resulted in more than 19 000 citizens actively participating in the public engagement process in September to October 2016 by attending meetings or completing an IDP survey and providing input for the drafting of the new term-of-office IDP (2017-2022).
+This resulted in more than 19 000 citizens actively participating in the public engagement process in September - October 2016 via attending meetings or completing an IDP survey and providing input for the drafting of the new Term of Office IDP (2017-2022).